volentixlabsinc/venue-server/README.md

 docker-compose up postgres
 docker-compose up
 ```
-Docker should work after this.
+Docker should work well after this.

+#### Docker-Isolation error

-If you are getting this error (Ubuntu):
+If you get this error (on Ubuntu):
 ```
-ERROR: unable to insert jump to DOCKER-ISOLATION rule in FORWARD chain:  (iptables failed: iptables --wait -I FORWARD -j DOCKER-ISOLATION: iptables v1.6.0: Couldn't load target `DOCKER-ISOLATION':No such file or directory
+ERROR: unable to insert jump to DOCKER-ISOLATION rule in FORWARD chain:
+(iptables failed: iptables --wait -I FORWARD -j DOCKER-ISOLATION: iptables v1.6.0: Couldn't load target `DOCKER-ISOLATION':
+No such file or directory
 ```

 You have to run these commands: